New Middle School Student FAQ

 - Organizational planners will be given out the first week of school.

 Your child’s schedule and advisor placement will be mailed home before the start of the year in August.
-All important information can be found on the Back to School web page, which will be posted by the end of May.
+All other important information can be found on the Back to School web page, which will be posted by the end of May.

 You can learn about our Chromebook program and the ordering process at our Google Chromebook website.